Contamination Bias in Linear Regressions: General Problem

 \section{General Problem}

 We now derive a general characterization of the contamination bias problem, in regressions of an outcome $Y_i$ on a $K$-dimensional treatment vector $X_i$ and flexible transformations of a control vector $W_i$.
 We focus on the case of mutually exclusive indicators $X_{ik}=\1{D_i=k}$ for values of an underlying treatment $D_i\in\{0,\dotsc, K\}$ (with the $\1{D_i=0}$ indicator omitted).
-We extend the characterization to a general treatment vector in \Cref{apdx:general}.
+We extend the characterization to a general (i.e.\ potentially non-binary) $X_i$ in \Cref{apdx:general}.

 We suppose the effects of $X_i$ on $Y_i$ are estimated by a partially linear model:

 where $\beta$ and $g$ are defined as the minimizers of expected squared residuals $E[U_i^2]$:

 for some linear space of functions $\mathcal{G}$.
 This setup nests linear covariate adjustment by setting $\mathcal{G}=\{\alpha+w^\prime\gamma\colon[\alpha, \gamma^\prime]^\prime\in\mathbb{R}^{1+\dim(W_i)}\}$, in which case \cref{eq:partially_linear} gives a linear regression of $Y_i$ on ${X}_i$, $W_i$, and a constant.
 The setup also allows for more flexible covariate adjustments---such as by specifying $\mathcal{G}$ to be a large class of ``nonparametric'' functions \parencite[e.g.][]{robinson88}.